-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the EYFS and Year 1 pupils, - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in the acceptable use policies that contain other information.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network,

+- o The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found within the school's policy folder on the Staff Drive.